iAmAdamReid/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 a) The time complexity of this operation is O(n) linear time.
 The break condition of the loop is n^3 while the arithmetic addition sums n^2.
 Thus, we would need to sum n^2 * n number of times to reach n^3.
 Consider: n^3 = n^2 * n

-b) The time complexity of this operation is n^c quadratic time.
-Each nested loop depends on the value of "i" in the first loop, which is time complexity O(n) linear time.
-Therefore, we are deadling with n linear time, 4 different times, which gives us O(n^4).
+b) The time complexity of this operation is O(n^3).
+The final loop only runs 9 times regardless of n, so its complexity is O(1).
+Our worst case becase of the 3 nested loops is O(n^3).

-c) The time complexity of this operation is O(n^3) cubic time, because the final loop only ever runs 9 times, regardless of what n is.
-Therefore, the final loop is O(1), while the other three nested loops give us O(n^3).
-So the worst case is O(n^3).
+c) The time complexity of this operation is O(1) constant time, because we're recursively calling n-1 until n reaches 0.
+Therefore, we call the function n times.
+Consider: n - n = 0

 **Exercise II**